SAP-samples/teched2025-AD160/exercises/ex1/README.md

 **1.2.4 Add sample data**

-Sometimes the AI Agent created also some sample data during the creation of the schema and service.
+Insome cases it could be that the AI Agent also creates sample data during the creation of the schema and service.

 Please check if you already have some sample data in your project.
 You can find these in one of the folders db/data or test/data.